runpod/openv/docs/technical-flow.md

     - User enters a prompt and requests video generation
     - Frontend submits request to `/api/runpod` endpoint
-    - API validates the request and user authentication using Clerk
     - Creates a new video record in the database with status "PENDING"
     - Sends request to RunPod API with the prompt and configuration
     - Returns job ID and status to frontend